Guy Ritchie's The Covenant: Release

 The Covenant was released by Metro-Goldwyn-Mayer in the United States on April 21, 2023, and internationally by Amazon Prime Video.

 The film was released digitally on May 9, with a Blu-ray and DVD release following on June 20 by Warner Bros.
 Discovery Home Entertainment.
 On June 16, 2023, Amazon Prime Video began streaming the film in Canada.

 Reception

 Box office

 In the United States and Canada, The Covenant was released alongside Evil Dead Rise, Chevalier, and the wide expansion of Beau Is Afraid, and was projected to gross around $6 million from 2,611 theaters in its opening weekend.
 The film made $2.2 million on its first day, and went on to debut to $6.3 million, finishing third behind The Super Mario Bros.
 Movie and Evil Dead Rise.
 In its second weekend the film made $3.6 million (a drop of 43%), finishing in ninth.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 28 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those polled by PostTrak gave it a 92% positive score, with 77% saying they would recommend it.

+Richard Roeper of the Chicago Sun-Times gave the film 3 and a half stars out of 4, commenting on the use of Ritchie's name in the title by stating: "one can’t help but wonder if he did so because “Guy Ritchie’s The Covenant” is such a departure from the norm, with the director leaving many of the tools in his trick bag untouched in favor of a relatively traditional and admirably staged war film that features some of the most impressively staged extended battle sequences in recent memory, with moments so intense you’ll have to remember to breathe."
+Roeper also praised the film as effectively generating empathy for the two protagonists.
+The Daily Beast was also positive, praising the film for its criticism of US foreign policy, describing it as "a sober military thriller that excoriates Joe Biden’s decision to pull out of Afghanistan in 2021 and, in the process, to strand the thousands of local interpreters who had risked their lives to aid the American cause."
+The publication also praised the film's dramatic tension, Ed Wild's cinematography, and the performances of Salim and Gyllenhaal.